MichelML/pg-node-references/README.md

-# PostgreSQL references for Node.js developpers
+# PostgreSQL references for Node.js developers
 A centralized and comprehensive repository to master PostgreSQL integration into Node.js applications.

 ## Official PostgreSQL web site